Ashford, Folkestone & Romney Marsh

 • Low Key Taproom Calgarth House, 39-41 Bank Street Ashford TN23 1DQ

 Situated at the lower end of Bank Street, this venture is in partnership with Salt Brewery whose beers are normally available.
-Boutillliers and a full range of Low Key (a Boutilliers sub brand) are also available including a good range of Belgian and German beers.
+A range of Low Key (once a Boutilliers sub brand before they closed) beers are also available; they are now brewed as collaborations elsewhere.
+Staff will be able to give more information.
+There a good range of Belgian and German beers.
 On a recent visit Boon Mariage Parfait, beers from Brasserie de la Seine, Drie Fontainen and Orval were available.
-A food offering may be available.
+Burgers are usually available and there is live music some evenings.
+Check social media for details.

 • New Chimneys Louden Way, Godinton Park Ashford TN23 3JJ Telephone(01233) 636871